shiba517/MSP2-The-Memory-Game/README.md

 6. Your terminal will let you know the repository has been cloned and saved to your preferred destination and will be evident when viewing files and folders from your preferred destination

 ## CREDITS
+### Codes
+* When field cards are clicked, they have a slight animation in the form of changing its size.
+I found and copied the code from this youTube video created by freeCodeCamp.org - [link](https://youtu.be/ZniVgo8U7ek?t=693)
+* I used a youTube video created by The Net Ninja to help me create a modal; It appears when the home icon is clicked - [link](https://www.youtube.com/watch?v=jp_p6wCkc9I&t=317s)

+### Content
+* Inpsiration for the fictional story of the aim of the making of the website, written in the Overview section, was inspired by an article found on sciencedaily.com - [link](https://www.sciencedaily.com/releases/2004/07/040722085301.htm)
+* All written content on the website was created by me
+### Media
 Colour scheme - https://visme.co/blog/website-color-schemes/
 Typography for headings - https://fonts.google.com/specimen/Comfortaa?query=comfort
 Typography for non-headings - https://fonts.google.com/specimen/Montserrat?query=mont
 Background music - https://www.bensound.com/royalty-free-music/track/ukulele

-Sound for when a correct card is clicked - https://freesound.org/people/unadamlar/sounds/476178/

-Sound for when incorrect card is clicked - https://freesound.org/people/Bertrof/sounds/131657/

-Sound for when game is over - https://freesound.org/people/themusicalnomad/sounds/253886/
+Sound for when a correct card is clicked - https://freesound.org/people/unadamlar/sounds/476178/ Sound for when incorrect card is clicked - https://freesound.org/people/Bertrof/sounds/131657/ Sound for when game is over - https://freesound.org/people/themusicalnomad/sounds/253886/